trilitech/tezos-developer-docs/src/pages/baking/risks/index.md

 them as security deposits.

 A baker is said to be over-delegated when they do not have sufficient funds themselves relative to their stake.
-However, they do not miss the acquired slots because of a lack of security deposit and thus will not slow down the chain anymore¹.
+However, they do not miss the acquired slots because of a lack of security deposit and thus will not slow down the chain anymore.

 The over-delegated baker will not maximize its staking power, since more Tez are delegated compared to what it should own (at least 10% of the total staking balance).